LEARN ABOUT THE HISTORY AND CAPABILITIES OF

 Arnold Kamler's Fathers Bicycle Company, Philkam Cycle Supply Co. in 1958.

 In 2013, the Chairman and CEO of Kent International Inc., Arnold Kamler, decided to try to bring bicycle manufacturing back to the United States.

-Kent has been business since 1958 and Arnold’s family has been in the bike business for more than 115 years. in operation for over a sixty years with Arnold being the 3rd generation CEO.
+Kent has been business since 1958 and Arnold’s family has been in the bike business for more than 115 years and in operation for over a sixty years with Arnold being the 3rd generation CEO.

 Having previously manufactured bicycles in the USA decades prior, Kent switched to importing bikes along with nearly every other bike company and closed their USA plant in 1991.

 In 2013, we attended a Walmart Supplier Summit in Orlando Florida.